 Camera Backpack: There are times when I need to carry my gear long distances.
 It is not easy fitting my large EPIC with a telephoto lens, 4 big Li-Ion batteries, spare SSD media, at least one wide angle lens, filters, food, water, extra clothing for the elements, and other little odd-n-ends into one pack.
 Being only 5 feet tall makes it more challenging.
 I count on my f-Stop Sukha backpack to easily carry the load.
 I can attach my tripod to the pack or carry it in a free hand.

-Travel Case: When I want my camera gear to be well protected in a case that can take airline abuse, I count on my ThinkTank Logistics Manager rolling case.
+Travel Case: When I want my camera gear to be well protected in a case that can take airline abuse, my ThinkTank Logistics Manager rolling case is the perfect choice.
 This high-capacity, lightweight case is customizable so I'm able to change the interior around easily depending upon what I'm carrying on a particular film shoot.
 I couldn't be more pleased with this innovative case!
 ThinkTank makes all sorts of clever, well-thought-out, and useful packs & cases.

 CLOTHING & STUFF